mosip/documentation/docs/Biometric-SDK-API-Specification.md

 `Response<QualityCheck> checkQuality(BiometricRecord sample, List<BiometricType> modalitiesToCheck, Map<String, String> flags)`

 **Input Parameters**
 * sample - Biometric Record of a person containing a list of biometric segments in the BIR format.
-The segments could correspond to multiple modalities and could be FIR, IIR, or Face Image Record.
+The segments could correspond to multiple modalities and could be Finger, Iris, or Face Image Record.
 * modalitiesToCheck - List of biometric types to perform the quality check on.
 If this is null or empty all biometric types that the SDK supports can be checked.
 If present the modalities specified alone should be processed and the others present in the sample should be ignored.
 * flags - An optional list of control flags as name value pairs that can be used to configure the behavior of the library.